Register machine: Bibliography

 Background texts: The following bibliography of source papers includes a number of texts to be used as background.
 The mathematics that led to the flurry of papers about abstract machines in the 1950s and 1960s can be found in van Heijenoort (1967)—an assemblage of original papers spanning the 50 years from Frege (1879) to Gödel (1931).
 Davis (ed.)
-The Undecidable (1965) carries the torch onward beginning with Gödel (1931) through Gödel's (1964) postscriptum (p.
-71); the original papers of Alan Turing (1936-7) and Emil Post (1936) are included in The Undecidable.
-The mathematics of Church, Rosser and Kleene that appear as reprints of original papers in The Undecidable is carried further in Kleene (1952), a mandatory text for anyone pursuing a deeper understanding of the mathematics behind the machines.
+The Undecidable (1965) carries the torch onward beginning with Gödel (1931) through Gödel's (1964) postscriptum; the original papers of Alan Turing (1936–1937) and Emil Post (1936) are included in The Undecidable.
+The mathematics of Church, Rosser, and Kleene that appear as reprints of original papers in The Undecidable is carried further in Kleene (1952), a mandatory text for anyone pursuing a deeper understanding of the mathematics behind the machines.
 Both Kleene (1952) and Davis (1958) are referenced by a number of the papers.

 For a good treatment of the counter machine see Minsky (1967) Chapter 11 "Models similar to Digital Computers"—he calls the counter machine a "program computer".
 A recent overview is found at van Emde Boas (1990).
-A recent treatment of the Minsky (1961)/Lambek (1961) model can be found Boolos-Burgess-Jeffrey (2002); they reincarnate Lambek's "abacus model" to demonstrate equivalence of Turing machines and partial recursive functions, and they provide a graduate-level introduction to both abstract machine models (counter- and Turing-) and the mathematics of recursion theory.
-Beginning with the first edition Boolos-Burgess (1970) this model appeared with virtually the same treatment.
+A recent treatment of the Minsky (1961)/Lambek (1961) model can be found Boolos–Burgess–Jeffrey (2002); they reincarnate Lambek's "abacus model" to demonstrate equivalence of Turing machines and partial recursive functions, and they provide a graduate-level introduction to both abstract machine models (counter- and Turing-) and the mathematics of recursion theory.
+Beginning with the first edition Boolos–Burgess (1970) this model appeared with virtually the same treatment.